nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 ## Create a New Left Menu Item

-The next step is to add a button in the left menu to display the search screen.
+The next step is to add a button in the drawer menu to display the search screen.

 1. In the same screen, in **Bind more elements**, select **Drawer item search** to create your menu item.
 1. Fill in the page like this: